tdavis0831/i-was-speaking-blog/content/blog/return_to_code/index.md

 I created a version of wordle for one of my favorite comic books!

-I am so thankful for the changes that have been made in my life so far, and I plan on writing about them more, but for now a breif check-in.
+I am so thankful for the changes that have been made in my life so far, and I plan on writing about them more, but for now a brief check-in.
 Maybe this encourages you to spend 30 minutes coding like I did today, or revisit something you have been wanting to do for a while not coding related.

 As always, feel free to reach out to me with any questions, concerns, or just to connect via LinkedIn or GitHub!
 Both linked below!